Monthly Art Appreciation Lessons Free ~ Part 2

 Catlin Painting the Portrait of Mah-to-toh-pa

-The painter’s painting of the painter painting Mah-to-toh-pa.
+The painter’s painting of the painter painting Mah-to-toh-pa (page 30 of the resource).

 Letters and Notes on the Manners, Customs, and Conditions of North American Indians by George Catlin